-As part of this identification, the Investment Manager will only consider investee companies that fulfil at least one of the criteria listed below:
+As part of this identification, the Investment Manager will only consider investee companies that fulfil at least one of the criteria listed below in order to contribute to an environmental or social objective:

 1. PAI contribution: we consider as contributing to social or environmental objectives if there is a positive contribution through relative performance on PAIs (at least 2 PAIs in the top quartile).